honkling/tracc/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-description: Suggest a feature to be added to tracc
+about: Suggest a feature to be added to tracc
 labels: enhancement
 ---